Leaders discuss transformation and innovation: AWS panel

 He said working with companies like AWS is “forcing the bank” to think outside the box and become more agile.
 Similarly, the collaboration with the fintech world is another area of opportunity, despite initial criticism.

-“It was only three years ago that Fintech was going to destroy banking.
+“It was only three years ago that fintech was going to destroy banking.
 The conversation was it was always going to be head to head.
 And only three years later, people are saying it is now banking and fintech working together.
-And these are examples of where we can move far more quickly working with Fintech, and similarly Fintech can leverage the scale and safety and the history of banks because the regulation and the capital requirements, the risk management is all pretty sophisticated.”
+And these are examples of where we can move far more quickly working with fintech, and similarly fintech can leverage the scale and safety and the history of banks because the regulation and the capital requirements, the risk management is all pretty sophisticated.”

 Additionally, he said cloud is an interesting conversation to have when you are a big bank.
 He noted the bank is leveraging a lot of cloud technology and using analytics as it looks to drive a full agile methodology with the organisation, which is a challenge.